Pandalism/pandalism.github.io/_posts/2020-06-27-i-impulse-bought-a-server.md

 ... but what if it wasn't the NAS which led to slow transfer speeds?
 What if I'm an idiot?

-> "What if I'm an idiot?" - My dumb dumb self
+> "What if I'm an idiot?" - Rare moment of clear insight

 I quickly disconnected the powerline adapter and let my computer connect via wireless (2.5ghz).
 But the transfer speeds fell to less than 1MB/s.
 Hmm, not content I ran and got the longest ethernet cable I had and wired it from my living room all the way to the other corner of the house, and boom, on direct copper, **I was now seeing 100MB/s transfer speeds**.
-I didn't need a new NAS, I needed to throw the powerline adapters out of the window.
+Turns out I didn't need a new NAS, I needed to throw the powerline adapters out of the window.

 {% include img.html assetsFolder=page.assets link='gen8_ebay.png' caption="Proof of my silliness." %}